-Demonetisation tightens the payment startup race, but the winner could well be the Indian government
+India’s demonetization is tightening the payment startup race, but the winner could well be the Indian government

 Developed by the National Payments Corp. of India, BHIM is based on the existing Unified Payments Interface (UPI).
 However, unlike Paytm or Mobikwik, BHIM is not an e-wallet, but only a payments platform.
 The app makes it easier to access bank accounts to make payments and transfer and receive money.
 It is linked to over 30 private and public sector banks.

 Once installed, it enables payments through phone numbers backed by the UPI or through the Indian Financial System Code and Mobile Money Identifier to even those users who don’t have a UPI-based bank account.
 It also provides the option of creating a quick response code.
 Once generated by a customer, this code can be used by the retailer to make the deduction from the BHIM user’s account.
 It does, however, involve a cap of Rs10,000 per transaction.
-Besides, there is also a cap of Rs20,000 for 24 hours.
+There is also a cap of Rs20,000 per 24 hours.

 BHIM will eventually become Aadhaar-based, wherein fingerprint impression-based transactions will be possible.
-However, for now, it is also being criticised for the numerous bugs in the app and a lack of support for most Indian languages.
+For now, it is also being criticized for the numerous bugs in the app and a lack of support for most Indian languages.

-Meanwhile, as BHIM created ripples, Paytm announced on Jan.
-03 that it had received the Reserve Bank of India’s nod to set up a payments bank.
+As BHIM created ripples, Paytm announced on Jan.
+3 that it had received the Reserve Bank of India’s nod to set up a payments bank.
 Paytm had earlier said that it would merge its wallet and payments bank facilities.

-India’s fintech industry has seen an unprecedented boom in the last couple of years.
-Using technology for financial services could typically imply anything, from a payments platform to an app that helps you pay taxes.
-The industry is estimated to touch $2.4 billion (pdf) by 2020 from $1.2 billion in 2016, according to Nasscom.
+India’s financial technology industry, from payments platforms to apps that help you pay taxes, has seen an unprecedented boom in the last couple of years.
+The industry is estimated to reach $2.4 billion (pdf) by 2020, up from $1.2 billion in 2016, according to Nasscom.

-May the digital payment wars begin.
+Let the digital payment wars begin.